2025 Oahu Guide: Experience Oahu Like A Local

 9Bar is a great place whether you are looking for coffee or just something sweet. they make nearly everything in-house, and you can tell. they are passionate about creating new things, and I will always stop by here if I’m in the area.

-get an iced latte, a nitro float, a small drip, and all of the scuffins and cookies. (specifically, the cranberry macnut, banana chocolate chip, or bacon cheddar chive)
+Get an iced latte, a nitro float, a small drip, and all of the scuffins and cookies. (specifically, the cranberry macnut, banana chocolate chip, or bacon cheddar chive)

 ARVO